 Wellington is a very small town located in the state of Alabama.
 With a population of 4,535 people and just one neighborhood, Wellington is the 131st largest community in Alabama.

-When you are in Wellington, you'll notice that it is more blue-collar than most other communities in America.
-37.40% of Wellington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Wellington is a blue-collar town, with 37.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wellington is a town of professionals, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Wellington who work in healthcare (10.46%), management occupations (8.84%), and teaching (7.28%).

 Also of interest is that Wellington has more people living here who work in computers and math than 95% of the places in the US.